How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

 Opening driver properties

-6. Go to Driver from the top and click Roll Back Driver.
+6. In the top menu, navigate to Driver tab and select Roll Back Driver.

 Roll backing the Graphics driver